vision-iitd/vision-iitd.github.io/index.md

 <h3> About the Lab</h3>
 Vision group (IIT Delhi) is a Computer vision research group in the Department of Computer and Engineering at [IIT Delhi](https://www.cse.iitd.ac.in/).
 Currently, the lab focuses on several areas in machine learning including Trusworthy AI, Cancer Detection, Mobility, and Egocentric Vision.
+Vision group (IIT Delhi) is a Computer vision research group in the Department of Computer and Engineering at [IIT Delhi](https://www.cse.iitd.ac.in/).
+Currently, the lab focuses on several areas in machine learning including Trusworthy AI, Cancer Detection, Mobility, and Egocentric Vision.

 <br>